All Episodes

 They never corroborated it.

-They put in a Pfizer application in October, this is months after they were warned, and they'd never told the Pfizer court that Hillary paid for it.
+And they never told the FISA court that Hillary paid for it.

 They never verified it.

-We know for a fact because it's full of Russian dossier, Hillary bought and paid for Russian dossier lies.
+We know for a fact because it's full of Russian dossier Hillary bought and paid for Russian dossier lies.

 And all of that would be committing a felony, a fraud upon a court for the purpose of denying an American citizen, in this particular case, Carter Page, his constitutional rights.

-Look, the IG is slow, Michael Horowitz.
+Look, the IG is slow.

 But he did give us the struck page text.